 1. ALPS Mountaineering Stuff Sack

-This affordable option from ALPS comes in a range of sizes and a couple different colors.
+This affordable option from ALPS comes in a range of sizes and a couple of different colors.
 It has a top-zippered compartment for storing small essentials, and the main compartment on the medium bag has a 20L capacity.
 It has straps for compressing the bag, and D-ring loops make it easy to attach to your other gear.

 Pros: D-ring loops make it easy to clip to other gear.
 Boasts compression straps for compact carrying and is available in several sizes.
 Made from tough ripstop polyester.